16th April, 2023

 Notes:

-I ended up installing it on only one disk; because I do not have 2 identical disks.
-I could still install it on both disks, however, both disks will be unavailable for other purposes like hosting VMs or jails.
+I ended up installing it on only one disk because I do not have 2 identical disks and the server doesn’t have space

-The whole disk will be reserved for the TrueNAS system.
-There is no way to partition it.
-Don’t use your biggest SSD harddrive for this.
+The whole disk will be reserved for the TrueNAS system so there is really no need to use your 1TB NVMe for this.
+That is better used for caching.

 Confirm: